More global protests emerge over racism, police actions

 Many gathered around the statue of wartime Prime Minister Winston Churchill and the Cenotaph war memorial, which were boarded up Friday to protect them from vandalism.
 Officials feared far-right activists would seek confrontations with anti-racism protesters under the guise of protecting statues.

-The statue of Churchill, who has long been revered for his leadership for during World War II, had been daubed with the words “was a racist.”
+The statue of Churchill, who has long been revered for his World War II leadership, had been daubed with the words “was a racist.”
 Prime Minister Boris Johnson called Churchill a hero but acknowledged that he “sometimes expressed opinions that were and are unacceptable to us today.”

 Some activists threw bottles and cans at officers, while others tried to push through police barriers.
 The mostly white crowd chanted “England” and sang the national anthem while riot police on horses pushed them back.

 Police fired tear gas and blocked people from marching through Paris to protest racial injustice.
-The march was led by supporters of Adama Traore, a French black man who died in police custody in 2016.
+The rally, which drew 15,000, was led by supporters of Adama Traore, a French black man who died in police custody in 2016.
 No one has been charged in his death.

 An enormous portrait showed one face with images of Floyd and Traore.
 Banners strung between trees around Republique plaza bore the names of dozens of others who have died or suffered violence at the hands of French police.

-Myriam Boicoulin, 31, who was born in the French Caribbean island of Martinique, said she marched because she wanted to be heard.
+Myriam Boicoulin, 31, who was born on the French Caribbean island of Martinique, said she marched because she wanted to be heard.

 As a black woman living in mainland France, she said, “I’m constantly obliged to adapt, to make compromises, not make waves — to be almost white, in fact.”